ymao21/ymao21/README.md

 - 💟 Pronouns: She/Her/Hers

-Feel free to reach out, collaborate, or share your thoughts—I'm always up for a good coding challenge and a great discussion! 🤓
+Feel free to reach out, collaborate, or share your thoughts, I'm always up for a good coding challenge and a great discussion! 🤓

 <h2 align="center"> Technologies</h2>